 Cervical Joint Mobilization - MSR: In this video I will show you examples of Cervical Joint Mobilization.
 This are examples of some of the procedures that we teach in our Motion Specific Release (MSR) courses.
 Please note MSR procedures are to be performed only by certified MSR Practitioners!

 Thoracic Joint Mobilization - Childs Pose: In this video we demonstrate some of the MSR procedures we use for thoracic joint mobilization.
 Good joint integrity and function is required to maintain our capacity to execute an unlimited variety of movements.

 Lumbar Spine Joint Mobilization - MSR: In this video we demonstrate some of the MSR procedures we use for lumbar joint mobilization.
 Our capacity to produce an unlimited variety of movements requires good joint integrity.
 No joint ever works in isolation.
 An injury in one joint often results in bio-mechanical compensations occurring in both adjacent and distant joints.

 Joint Manipulation or Joint Mobilization it's Your Choice

 Your spinal and peripheral joints make up a key component of your body’s kinetic web.
 Joints restrictions make up a significant component of most injuries and should not be overlooked.

 Whether you would prefer joint manipulation or joint mobilization is totally up to you.

-Don't be deterred by the sound joint manipulation, it a indication that you will now have increased range-of-motion in the joint, decreased soft-tissue tension and best of all, a decrease in pain.
+Don't be deterred by the sound of joint manipulation, it is an indication that you will now have increased range-of-motion in the joint, decreased soft-tissue tension and best of all, a decrease in pain.

 If the sound is something that you would like to avoid just tell us, and we will use mobilization procedures.
 The choice you always yours!